sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

 43
 ```

-Note that `ds[:, col]` extracts a column of a data set as a vector.
+Note that `ds[:, col]` extracts (copy) a column of a data set as a vector.
 Thus, this vector can be used as a normal vector in Julia.

 Also note that, assigning a new value to `ds[3, :y]` will modify the data set, i.e.